Appelbeignets (Dutch Apple Fritters)

 Heat at least 2 cups of oil to 375 degrees F.

 Dip the apple slices into the batter, covering completely.
 Carefully drop two or three slices into the hot oil.
 Cook until golden brown on both sides, about 3 to 4 minutes.
-Drain on paper towels and sprinkle with powdered sugar.
+Drain on paper towels, then dredge in the cinnamon-sugar mixture or sprinkle with powdered sugar.
 Serve immediately.

 Pairs Well With